sequi76/Inferring-flavor-mixtures-in-multijet-events/README.md

 All the results that come from the .bash runs end up in this directory.
 That is, all the samples from the posterior in each inference case.

-## 3- Sone notes to take into account
+## 3- Some notes to take into account

 - In this repo there are a few results .csv, .bash and .json files just fo the sake of exmeplifying.
 We couldn't load all of the run in the paper because of size limit.
 - All this has been run in Ubuntu 20 LTS